shapeshed/jekyll.shapeshed.com/_posts/2007-05-14-illustrator_101_the_magic_wand_tool.md

 ---
 layout: post
 title: Illustrator 101 - The Magic Wand Tool
-excerpt: No wizards just a solid tool that allows you to select objects based on defined criteria and make quick changes to your drawings and illustrations.
+description: No wizards just a solid tool that allows you to select objects based on defined criteria and make quick changes to your drawings and illustrations.
 categories: [Illustrator 101, Illustrator]
 ---
 <h3>Les Dawson - a great comedian</h3>